TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Introduction

-A \textbf{shape} is a part of patterns in time-series data with a given time interval that could give valuable information, such as rise, drop, trough, peak, and plateau.
-We call the prediction is \textit{informative} when it could properly consider the shape.
-Time-series forecasting models should aim to both accurately forecast the value for each time-step and the prediction should have similar shapes as those in original time-series, but existing models do not consider learning shape~\citep{Wu21autoformer, Zhou21FEDformer, Bica20, Guen19dilate}, so the forecasting results are often inaccurate and uninformative, because deep learning model tends to learn in \textit{easy way}~\citep{Karras19stylegan}.
-Fig.~\ref{fig:intro} shows three real forecasting results with same model, different training metrics.
-When we utilize mean squared error (MSE) as an objectives, the model only aims to reduce gap between prediction and ground truth for each time-step.
-As a results, the model generates relatively \textit{easy} prediction regardless of temporal dynamics (Fig.~\ref{fig:intro} (b)).
-It rarely gives information about original time-series.
-In contrast, if we consider both gap and shape of prediction and ground truth, the model could achieve both accuracy and temporal dynamics, as shown in Fig.~\ref{fig:intro} (a).
+The identification of \textbf{shape}, denoting the pattern in time-series data within a given time interval, plays an important role in addressing aforementioned limitation in time-series forecasting problem.
+It can provide valuable information, such as rise, drop, trough, peak, and plateau.
+We refer to the prediction as \textit{informative} when it can appropriately model the shape.
+In real-world applications, including economics, informative prediction is invaluable for decision-making.
+To achieve such informative forecasting, a model should account for shape instead of solely aiming to forecast accurate value for each time step.
+However, existing methods inadequately consider the shape~\citep{Wu21autoformer, Zhou21FEDformer, Bica20, Guen19dilate}.
+Moreover, deep learning model tends to opt for an \textit{easy learning path}~\citep{Karras19stylegan}, yielding inaccurate and uninformative forecasting results disregarding the characteristics of time-series data.
+Fig.~\ref{fig:intro} illustrates three real forecasting results obtained with Informer~\citep{Zhou21informer} and different training metrics.
+When the mean squared error (MSE) is used as an objective, the model aims to reduce the gap between prediction and ground truth for each time-step.
+This ``point-wise'' distance-based optimization has less ability to model shape, resulting in generating uninformative predictions regardless of temporal dynamics (Fig.~\ref{fig:intro} (top)); the model rarely provides information about the time-series.
+In contrast, if both gap and shape of the prediction and ground truth are taken into account, the model can achieve high accuracy with proper temporal dynamics, as shown in Fig.~\ref{fig:intro} (bottom).
+Consequently, time-series forecasting requires a loss function that consider both point-wise distance (i.e., traditional goal) and shape.